AlaaKanaan/laravel-api-boilerplate/README.md

-# Laravel Standalone API
+# Laravel Boilerplate API

-Laravel Standalone API is a boilerplate designed for developers who want to kickstart projects using Laravel as a backend API.
+Laravel Boilerplate API is a boilerplate designed for developers who want to kickstart projects using Laravel as a backend API.
 Whether you're building a Single Page Application (SPA), a mobile app, or integrating with third-party systems, this boilerplate provides a robust and scalable foundation.

 Out-of-the-box, it includes **REST API authentication** powered by **Laravel Sanctum**, MySQL integration, and best practices for API development.
 It is built using **Laravel 11**, the latest version, to leverage the most recent features and improvements.